 - ULTIMATE COMFORT: The flexible, soft design makes…

 Try to get a double seat if possible

 Getting a double seat can make or break an overnight bus trip.
 Having the extra space to spread out and relax can make falling asleep much easier.
 You have more flexibility in your sleeping position and it’s nice to not have another passenger next to you.

 Pack warm clothing and a blanket

 There is nothing worse than trying to sleep when you are cold.
 Some overnight buses put the air conditioning on to prevent unpleasant smells and keep the passenger area cool.
-Its important to pack warm clothes including multiple layers.
+It’s important to pack warm clothes including multiple layers.
 This means you can adjust your clothing so that you are warm enough to feel calm and relaxed whilst going to sleep.
 Taking a travel blanket can make you feel really safe too.

-Consider first class or a sleeper bus
+Consider a first-class seat or a sleeper bus

-If you are taking an overnight bus then consider checking whether it is a sleeper bus or normal coach.
-Sleeper buses allow full reclining seats that make it much easier to get a good nights rest.
+If you are taking an overnight bus then consider checking whether it is a sleeper bus or a normal coach.
+Sleeper buses allow full reclining seats that make it much easier to get a good night’s rest.
 If you have the option I would always go for the sleeper bus, even if it is quite a bit more expensive.
 I took an overnight bus from Las Vegas to New Orleans and the lack of sleep really affected my enjoyment of the following day.

 If you have a really long journey ahead, feel free to check out our top tips on how to entertain yourself on a long bus ride.
 We also have a nice article outlining 20 games to play on a bus which is a useful way to pass the time.